 Use it like you would use Xylene.
 Xylene may work for wax too but a specialty product will work better.
 The same can be said for oil stains, which need a specialty item to remove.
-After you remove everything, you may want to get a sander and sand everything down before cleaning again.

-Waterproofing Basement Flooring
+Waterproofing Flooring For Basements

 The most common way to waterproof concrete is to use a waterproofing sealer made for concrete floors.
 This type of waterproofing pours as a liquid and hardens into a rubber-like coating.

 Another less common method is to use Crystalline Slurry Compound.
 Instead of working as a liquid sealer, this compound starts a chemical reaction.
 This type of waterproofing goes deep down into the pores of the concrete.

 The backs of these sheets are very sticky so they are easy to apply.
 When it’s applied, it adheres so strongly to the surface that there’s no going back.
 It works as if it was poured on like a sealer.

 Another way to waterproof concrete is to add a thin layer of mortar to the surface.
 This cement mixture will protect the area as well as fill any cracks or gaps.